zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 ### Integration approaches

 Before integration, we need to split MFEs out first.
 Given the business above, there are many reasonable approaches to splitting MFEs out.
-We recommend spliting MFEs via different user experiences.
-There are three user experiences, which are located in three tab views:
+We recommend splitting MFEs via different user experiences.
+There are three user experiences, which are located in three-tab views:

 - Users can search, filter and browser restaurants  - `Browse MFE`
 - Users can order food in each restaurant - `RestaurantOrder MFE`